jamesarosen/presentations/carson/README.md

 ## Introduction

+Zendesk was born five years ago as a fairly standard Rails 1.2 application.
+In that time, we've upgraded Rails many times and added Resque, Sphinx, Solr, ejabberd, Node.js, and other non-Rails services.
+Until very recently, though, all of the Rails code was in one project and one runtime.
+This is the story of how that has begun to change.

 One morning, I walked up to our head of infrastructure, whom we'll call "Zaphod" because *how cool would that be?*, and asked, "Hey, Zaphod.
 We're getting close to the point where we want to start deploying Zendesk Apps.
 What do I